davidmoten/xuml-tools/README.md

 This creates a *shop* directory in the current directory with a Maven Java project.

-Next generate classes from the example ```src/main/resources/domains.xml``` in the project:
+Next generate classes from the example ```src/main/resources/domains.xml``` in the project, compile and run tests:

     cd shop
-    mvn install
+    mvn test

 You can then import the project as a Maven Project into Eclipse IDE for example and you will see this structure:

 ### Create a project manually